gbonte/gbcode/README.md

 > setwd(find.package("gbcode"))

-If you wish to run a script mentioned in the main text (e.g. the script Probability/freq.R) without changing the local directory you should run
+If you wish to run a script mentioned in the main text (e.g. the script "Probability/freq.R") without changing the local directory you should run

 > source(system.file("scripts","Probability/freq.R",package = "gbcode"))

-If you wish to edit a script mentioned in the main text (e.g. the script Probability/freq.R) without changing the local directory you should run
+If you wish to edit a script mentioned in the main text (e.g. the script "Probability/freq.R") without changing the local directory you should run

 > edit(file=system.file("scripts","Probability/freq.R",package ="gbcode"))

-If you wish to execute a Shiny dashboard (e.g. leastsquares.R) you should run
+If you wish to execute a Shiny dashboard (e.g. "leastsquares.R") you should run

 > library(shiny)
 > setwd(paste(find.package("gbcode"),"shiny",sep="/"))